Dark Mode Light Mode

 Visiting Iraqi Kurdistan in February

-February is still chilly in Kurdistan, and in my experience, the month with the most rain.
+February is still chilly in Kurdistan, and in my experience, it is the month with the most rain.
 This month feels like a typical ‘autumn’ month in the West.
 It’s cold, and windy with lots of rain and huge thunderstorms.
 Even heavy rain can flood entire villages.

 Snow remains in the higher regions, offering beautiful views if you visit places like the Rawanduz Valley.